 configuration changes if needed.

-The target is the MySQL database that will contain the newly migrated database.
-The current Workbench MySQL connections will be available here, or you can choose Manage DB Connections to create a new connection.
+The target is the MySQL database that will contain the newly migrated database (see the figure that follows).
+The current Workbench MySQL connections will be available here, or you can chooseto create a new connection.

-The Schemata list is retrieved from both the source and target RDBMS.
+The Schemas list is retrieved from both the source and target RDBMS (see the figure that follows).
 This is an automated and informational step that reports connection related errors and/or general log information.
-Press Next to continue.
+Clickto continue.

 "Schema Name Mapping Method" options while migrating Microsoft SQL Server:

-Keep schemata as they are: Catalog.Schema.Table -> Schema.Table: This will create multiple databases, one per schema.
+Keep schemas as they are: Catalog.Schema.Table -> Schema.Table: This will create multiple databases, one per schema.

 Only one schema, keep current schema names as a prefix: Catalog.Schema.Table -> Catalog.Schema_table: Preserves the schema name as a prefix.

-The source metadata is fetched from the source RDBMS, and reverse engineered.
-This is an automated and informational step that reports related errors and/or general log information.
-View the logs and then press Next to continue.
+The source metadata is fetched from the source RDBMS and then is reverse-engineered.
+This is an automated and informational step that reports related errors, general log information, or both (see the figure that follows).
+View the logs and then clickto continue.

 The discovered objects from the Reverse Engineer Source stage are revealed and made available.
-This includes Table, View, and Routine objects, with only the Table objects being selected by default.
+As the next figure shows, the results include Table, View, and Routine objects, with only the Table objects being selected by default.

-The migration process now converts the selected objects into MySQL compatible objects.
+The migration process now converts the selected objects into MySQL compatible objects (see the figure that follows).
 View the logs and then proceed.

-There are three sections to edit here, which are selected via the View select box on the top right.
-The Show Code and Messages button is available with every view, and it will show the generated MySQL code that corresponds to the selected object.
+There are three sections to edit, which are selected by using the View select box on the top right.
+The button is available with every view and it will show the generated MySQL code that corresponds to the selected object.

-Now the schemata is created.
+Now the schema is created (see the figure that follows).
 The complete log is also available here.

-The generated objects are listed here, along with the error messages if any exist.
+The generated objects in this example are listed in the figure that follows, along with the error messages if any exist.

 The migration code may also be viewed and edited here.
-To make changes, select an object, edit the query code, and press Apply.
+To make changes, select an object, edit the query code and then click.
 Repeat this process for each object that will be edited.
-And then, press Recreate Objects to save the results.
+Finally, click to save the results.

-The Recreate Objects operation is required to save any changes here.
-It will then execute the previous migration step (Create Schemata) with the modified code, and then continue the migration process.
-This also means that the previously saved schema will be dropped.
+The Create Schema) with the modified code, and then continue the migration process.
+This also means that the previously saved schema will be dropped.operation is required to save any changes here.
+It will then execute the previous migration step (

-The next steps involve transferring data from the source RDBMS to the target MySQL database.
+The next step transfers data from the source RDBMS to the target MySQL database.
 The setup screen includes the following options:

 Truncate target tables before copying data: In case the target database already exists, this will delete said data.